bonny/WordPress-Simple-History/readme.txt

 == Changelog ==

+- Changed: RSS feed now has loglevel of event prepended to the title.

 = 2.0.20 (February 2015) =

 - Added: changes via [WP-CLI](http://wp-cli.org) is now detected (was previously shown as "other").